 These graphics from Super Mario World: Super Mario Advance 2 are stored in one block of the ROM.
 Unlike most of these graphics, these tiles are uncompressed, so they were not likely intended for World-e.

 This font is found in the same block, with what appears to be a string for the game version.

-A gold version of the Cheep-Cheep enemy.
+A yellow version of the Cheep-Cheep enemy.
 They swim faster than normal Cheep-Cheeps, in a wave-like motion.

 A faster green version of the Para-Beetle enemy, which can only be generated by the also-unused Para-Beetle spawner.

 Unused sprites of the flying/winged Boom-Boom in the defensive position.
 In the final game, Boom-Boom continues flying around until jumped on, so these go unused.
 They are also present in Super Mario All-Stars.

 World-e has more unused content than the entire main game!

 How many levels did they plan to make?